National Invasive Species Awareness Week

 These organizations and companies created briefing papers, networking events, and seminars throughout the wee of Invasive Species Awareness to inform the public about the hazards that come with invasive species.

-According to the holiday’s main website, it is estimated that 50,000 species of plants and animals in the United States are non-native.
+According to the day’s main website, it is estimated that 50,000 species of plants and animals in the United States are non-native.
 5,000 of those non-native plants and animals are considered to be invasive because of the ecological damages they cause to those inhabiting the environment.
 Invasive species also cause economic damages, threatening business that thrives off of the environment.

 While the number may appear to be small, the damage that invasive species can do can destroy hundreds of populations of important animals and plants that benefit the environment through mutual relationships rather than feed off of the environment parasitically.
-This example is why National Invasive Species Awareness Week exists, so companies that benefit from the environment can take an initiative towards saving those habitats.

 Also on ...